tochev/git-vanity/README.md

  * successive `git-vanity` applications need not further mangle the commit, they can just use the already allocated space for the number
  * 64 bits should be sufficient for the computationally feasible search space at the moment, and besides one can always tweak the committer name further
  * the length of the data during the search does not change, resulting in faster computation

+#### Is changing the raw commit dangerous?

+No it is not, although it is not recommended for serious long-lasting projects

+#### Which commits can be changed?

+Currently only the HEAD is changed but by manually switching the HEAD one can change all revisions.

 #### How fast is it?